Showing 59 items

 Book, The Davey Story; a collection of memories of the Davey Family of Plenty Farm, Greensborough; by Sylvia Tupper 2013, 1913-2013

 ...
-This history of the Davey Family of Plenty Farm... the 100th anniversary of John Henry Davey, his wife Elizabeth ...This history of the Davey Family of Plenty Farm Greensborough was published to celebrate the 100th anniversary of John Henry Davey, his wife Elizabeth and children settling in Greensborough in 1913.
+This history of the Davey Family of Plenty Farm... anniversary of John Henry Davey, his wife Elizabeth and children ...This history of the Davey Family of Plenty Farm Greensborough was published to celebrate the 100th anniversary of John Henry Davey, his wife Elizabeth and children settling in Greensborough in 1913.
 The book contains stories written by many family members, photographs and traces the family line back to England in the 17th century.A thoroughly researched and referenced family history.108 pages, colour and black and white illustrations.
 Spiral binding. davey family, sylvia tupper, plenty farm, greensborough -

 Ballarat Tramway Museum